meonkeys/shb/mario/Readme.md

 ## Fix for `six.moves` module error on 22.04

 If your admin computer is Ubuntu 22.04 LTS you may see `ModuleNotFoundError: No module named 'ansible.module_utils.six.moves'`.
 The root cause may be [this issue](https://github.com/ansible/ansible/issues/81946).
 If so, the fix is to add the [ansible PPA](https://launchpad.net/~ansible/+archive/ubuntu/ansible) and install the `ansible-core` package.

+## Fix for missing `ufw` on 22.04

+If your admin computer is Ubuntu 22.04 LTS and you get an error that the `ufw` module is missing, make sure the `ansible` package is installed.

+## Fix for US/Pacific timezone error

+If `timedatectl set-timezone` fails during `provision.sh`, you may be using an invalid timezone.
+I've specifically seen `US/Pacific` fail.
+If that's your timezone, use `America/Los_Angeles` instead.
+I believe these timezone names recently.